Dabronzo/DJFlamingo/README.md

 <br/>

 ## Structure
-The project Flamingo is composed of two apps responsible for different functionality of the website.
+The project Flamingo is a composition of two apps responsible for different functionality of the website.

 - **Agenda App**

-Responsible for the gigs management engine, has the models for gigs and venues and the views are responsible for displaying information about the gigs and post actions to update them
+Responsible for the gigs management engine, has the models for gigs, venues, and the views, that responsible for **get** information about the gigs and **post** actions to update them.

-- **Acounts App**
+- **Accounts App**

-App that holds the functionality of the managing the user’s authentication and registration.
-It holds the custom model for the user, the views are responsible for the login, registration, and logout.
+App that holds the functionality of the user’s authentication and registration management.
+It also holds the custom model for the user, while the views are responsible for the login, registration, and logout.

 **Flowchart**
 <br/>